 Number, Term of Office.
 The officers of the Church shall be elected annually by the Board of Elders and shall consist of a Chairman of the Board, Vice-Chairman of the Board, Senior Administrator, Secretary and Director of Finance, each of whom shall hold office until a successor is elected and qualified or until death or until such other resigns or shall have been removed as herein provided.

 Annual Election, Qualification.
 The Board of Elders, at its first meeting after the annual meeting of members, shall annually elect a Chairman of the Board, Vice Chairman of the Board, Senior Administrator, a Secretary and a Director of Finance, each of whom must be at least eighteen years of age.
-The Chairman of the Board and Vice Chairman of the Board shall both be chosen from among the Elders.
-None of the Senior Administrator, Secretary or Director of Finance need be an Elder.
+The Chairman of the Board, Vice Chairman of the Board and Secretary shall be chosen from among the Elders.
+Neither the Senior Administrator nor Director of Finance may be an Elder.

 Subordinate Officers.
 The Board of Elders may appoint other officers or agents, each of whom shall hold office for such period, have such authority and perform such duties as the Board of Elders determine.
 The Board of Elders may delegate to any officer the power to appoint any such subordinate officers or agents and to prescribe their respective authorities and duties.